UofABioinformaticsHub/Biotech7005/assessment_2016.md

 Why are these practices important?

 The following articles will help you understand the importance of some of these.
-Others may take some thought or careful questions.
+Others may take some thought, discussion with other students or careful questions.

 [How To Ask Questions The Smart Way](http://www.catb.org/esr/faqs/smart-questions.html)